 Fitting out of the shell will more closely mirror traditional construction.
 As we have slashed the cost of creating the shell, we can afford to enhance the fit out aspects somewhat.
 Our wet heating system is innovative.
 It is a full combination system that emulates a gas combination system but draws heat from the air and rated at roughly half the capability you might expect from a gas system because the shell is so well insulated only minimal heating is required to maintain the building at a constant temperature all year round.
 Constant hot water will also be enjoyed without the trouble of planning ahead to ensure there is enough hot water to fill the full size bath that will be installed.
 Obviously we will be fitting water saving toilets and enhanced showers to save as much water as possible.
 Our bedroom walls will be well insulated between the living spaces as well as the usual bathroom wall insulation which would normally be installed under the building regulations.
 As well as the focus upon energy efficiency, we will always remember that these spaces will be occupied by real families and it is important that they feel at home in our properties; a real standard of living that far exceeds that which the Mayor of London sets out in his London Plan.

 But obviously, creating the home is just the start of the process.
 The site is very important as well.
 Families need infrastructure.
-They need facilities and they need other things to instill a sense of community.
+They need facilities and they need other things to instil a sense of community.
 Our developments will be tailored towards this.
 We will endeavour to provide all of the local amenities that one would expect to find to create a social setting.
 Open spaces, places for kids to play, walk the dog, buy a pint of milk at 10pm for the breakfast the next day.
 Wherever possible we will ensure that convenience is just as important in the planning stages as the colour of the external cladding so that our developments lead the field in urban regeneration.
 A place to call home, a landmark that others can only aspire to.